itchyny/miv/README.md

 - `script`: script run on startup, specify some configurations or mappings to load the plugin
 - `after`: script run after the plugin is loaded
 - `before`: script run just before the plugin is loaded
-- `dependon`: plugins on which the plugin depends; they are loaded before the plugin is loaded
+- `dependon`: plugins on which the plugin depends; they are loaded just before the plugin is loaded
-- `dependedby`: plugins loaded just after the plugin is loaded
+- `dependedby`: (deprecated in favor of `loadafter`) plugins loaded just after the plugin is loaded
-- `loadafter`: not loaded on startup (this should load the plugin after the configured plugin, but it is not implemented so use `dependedby`)
+- `loadbefore`: indicates lazy loading, the plugin is loaded just before any of the configured plugins
-- `loadbefore`: not loaded on startup (this should load the plugin before the configured plugin, but it is not implemented so use `dependon`)
+- `loadafter`: indicates lazy loading, the plugin is loaded just after any of the configured plugins
 - `submodule`: pull the submodules of the plugin repository
 - `sync`: skip pulling the repository if false